The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Addressing the False Positive Issue

+It statistically guarantees a high probability (at least $1 - \alpha$) that the true positive pairs are recognized (i.e., above the threshold) while minimizing the average number of mistakes predicting false positives \citep{sadinle2019least}.
+The threshold calculation is detailed in Algorithm~\ref{alg:chapt_3_threshold_calculation}.

-Intuitively, when we observe rewards coming from a particular signal source too frequently, we tend to downplay the significance of that signal to avoid over-reliance.
+\textbf{Mutual Information Maximization}\quad Intuitively, when we observe rewards coming from a particular signal source too frequently, we tend to downplay the significance of that signal to avoid over-reliance.
 This intuition is effectively captured by incorporating a \emph{mutual information maximization} term into the reward function.
 Specifically, the updated reward function $r^v_{\textsc{MI}}(\tau, l_k)$ measures the mutual information between the agent's trajectory and the instruction.
-Mathematically, it can be expressed as:
+Formally, it can be expressed as:

-where $\tau = \langle s_{t-W}, a_{t-W}, \ldots, s_t \rangle$ is the agent's trajectory up to current time step $t$, and $W$ is the memory size of the agent for its past trajectory. $p(l_k\mid \tau)$ comes from the similarity score provided by VLMs, referring to the likelihood of the instruction $l_k$ being fulfilled by a trajectory $\tau$. $p(l_k)$ is overall likelihood of encountering the instruction $l_k$ in the learning environment.
+where $\tau = \langle s_{t-W}, a_{t-W}, \ldots, s_t \rangle$ is the agent's trajectory up to current time step $t$, and $W$ is the memory size of the agent for its past trajectory. $p(l_k\mid \tau)$ comes from the similarity score provided by VLMs, referring to the likelihood of the instruction $l_k$ being fulfilled by trajectory $\tau$. $p(l_k)$ is overall likelihood of encountering the instruction $l_k$ in the learning environment.
 Therefore, the second term in the equation serves as a regularization term that downplays the significance of the reward signal when it is too frequent.
-For instance, if a VLM frequently detects that the agent's actions are fulfilling the ``climbing the ladder'' instruction, even when the agent is performing unrelated tasks, any reward signal from this instruction will be downplayed. $p(l_k)$ is calculated as follows:
+For instance, if a VLM frequently detects that the agent's actions are fulfilling the ``climbing the ladder'' instruction, even when the agent is performing unrelated tasks, any reward signal from this instruction will be downplayed.

+We treat the set of instructions $\{l_k\}$ as a finite discrete support and define an empirical frequency:

-Here, $\tau_t$ is the agent's trajectory up to time $t$, and if the VLM deems the trajectory as fulfilling the instruction (i.e., $p(l_k\mid \tau_t) \geq \hat q$), we increment the count.
-Dividing the count by the total trajectory length $T_\tau$ gives the empirical frequency of the instruction being fulfilled.
+where $\tau_t$ is the agent's trajectory up to time $t$, and we count one whenever the VLM scores $\tau_t$ as fulfilling $l_k$ over the total trajectory length $T_\tau$.
+We then normalize to obtain a \emph{probability mass function} (PMF) over instructions: $p(l_k) \;=\;\frac{s(l_k)}{\sum_j s(l_j)}$, and $\sum_j s(l_j)=1$.
+Because $\{l_k\}$ is discrete, $p(l_k)$ is a valid PMF (not a continuous density) and can be plugged directly into the usual discrete mutual information in \cref{eq:vlm_reward_model_mi}.
 The subscript $\theta_{-1}$ in $\pi_{\theta_{-1}}$ indicates that the trajectories are sourced from rollouts in the previous policy iteration, acknowledging the impracticality of real-time computation of $p(l_k)$ during an ongoing episode.

 To enhance the stability of the training process, we adopt a linearized version of the mutual information maximization approach, as proposed by \citet{li2023internally}.
 Overall, \textsc{BiMI}, the proposed reward function that enhances the noise resilience of VLM-based reward models, can be expressed as follows: